 Thornhill-Mayne Memorial is how this Scottish Baronial Gothic style building was originally known.
 Dating back to 1863-64 library moved to many places before it settled in this building in 1889.
 Now it is the state public library.

 As I walked inside to have a look at the library, it’s interiors looked like a church.
-I asked the people around if it was initially built as a church, but they all said – No it was always meant to be a library.
-However, a board outside told me that it served as an assembly hall for united provinces.
+I asked the people around if it was initially built as a church, but they all said – no, it was always meant to be a library.
+However, a board outside told me that it served as an assembly hall for the united provinces.

 Did you notice, that books dominated this walk?
 Two libraries, a books street in the university and a lovely book store.
 I even found a calendar and book shop outside the Bhardwaj Ashram.
 This city is dominated by literature.